dreamplayerzhang/vcbld/README.md

 ```

 ## Getting vcbld:
 You can download a prebuilt vcbld executable [here](https://github.com/MoAlyousef/vcbld/releases).
 Currently there are prebuilt binaries for macOS X and debian linux.
 Otherwise you can build from source.
+After downlowding or building the executable, move the vcbld executable to your default vcpkg directory where the vcpkg executable is located.

 ## Building vcbld:
 vcbld has a single external dependency, namely Nlohmann-json which is a header-only library and is included in this git repository.
 To build vcbld, create a directory called vcbld.
 Access that directory using the command line.
 Clone this repository and build using cmake.
 The command line commands would look something like this: